Nepal: Latest MSF Updates

 In Dhading, Gorkha, Rasuwa, Sindhupalchowk, and Nuwakot districts, MSF is providing medical and psychological services to those in need, some of whom had not received any medical assistance since the first quake hit.

-In Dolakha district, the epicenter of the second earthquake, MSF tended to people in critical condition on and evacuated those with severe injuries, including fractured skulls, to hospitals in Kathmandu for further medical attention.
+In Dolakha district, the epicenter of the second earthquake, MSF tended to people in critical condition on site and evacuated those with severe injuries, including fractured skulls, to hospitals in Kathmandu for further medical attention.

 In Arughat, in Gorkha district, MSF’s 20-bed inflatable hospital has been operational since May 8 and now sees patients affected by the two earthquakes as well as people from nearby communities.
 It has surgical capacity; maternity, emergency, and general wards; and a mental health program.
 MSF is also working with the Nepali Ministry of Health to offer outpatient services, and supporting drug supply, medical training, and the referral system for the hospital.
 An average of 100 patients are treated per day in the outpatient department, mainly suffering from respiratory tract infections, diarrhea, and wounds sustained from the earthquake.
 In the emergency room, MSF is treating an average of 15 patients per day, mainly suffering from fractures and wounds.
 The first baby was born in the maternity ward on May 12.